Analytics206/arxiv_pipeline/README.md

 A modular, fully local, open-source pipeline for fetching, structuring, and exploring AI research papers from arXiv.org.
 It allows offline graph-based and semantic search through MongoDB, Neo4j, and Qdrant using Hugging Face embeddings.
 All services run in Docker for easy, consistent local deployment.

 🚀 Key Features
 Local-first: Everything runs offline—no cloud dependencies but can deploy to cloud in containers.
+Fetching papers requires internet connection.

 arXiv Ingestion: Fetch papers from the cs.AI category (configurable) see list bottom of document.
 Duplicate papers are discarded.